DaviBarretoo/APiwithMongoDB/ReadMe.md

 ### Added

-- Created the complete API using TypeScript, Node.js, MongoDB, and Express.
+- Full implementation of the API using TypeScript, Node.js, MongoDB, and Express.
-- Set up initial routes `emailsOfUsers`, `user delete`.
+- Configuration of initial routes `emailsOfUsers` and `user delete`.
-- Implemented `nodemon` to automatically restart the server.
+- Integration of the `nodemon` library for automatic restarts during development.
-- Added `.gitignore` file to exclude unnecessary files.
+- Addition of the `.gitignore` file to exclude unnecessary files from version control.

 ### Changed

 - Updated `package.json` to include necessary dependencies.
-- Configured `nodemon` to automatically restart the server on code changes.
+- Configured `nodemon` to automatically restart the server in response to code changes.

 ### Fixed

-- Fixed initial bugs in server setup.
+- Fixed initial setup errors in the server configuration.

 ## [1.0.1] - 2024-07-24

 ### Added

-- Added check to verify if the user already exists.
+- Implemented check to ensure that users are not duplicated.

 ### Changed

-- Updated `register` route.
+- Updated the `register` route.

 ### Fixed

-- Fixed user creation issues.
+- Fixed issues with user creation.

 ## [2.0.0] - 2024-07-25

 ### Added

-- Created user controllers in `controllers`.
+- Developed user controllers in `controllers`.
-- Added email validation check.
+- Implemented email validation to enhance data integrity.

 ### Changed

-- Refactored all routes.
+- Refactored all routes to improve organization and efficiency.

 ### Fixed

 - (No fixes in this version.)

+## [2.0.1] - 2024-07-25

+### Added

+- (No additions in this version.)

+### Changed

+- (No changes in this version.)

+### Fixed

+- Fixed issue with deleting a user.

+## [3.0.0] - 2024-07-30

+### Added

+- Implemented JWT authentication to restrict access to certain routes, enhancing application security.
+- Created the login route for user authentication.

+### Changed

+- Adjusted the login route to improve functionality and security.

+### Fixed

+- Fixed issue preventing users from accessing private routes.